hannemann/php-transcode/README.md

 Please have a look into .env.example

-# Usage:
+## Usage:

-Point your Browser to http://127.0.0.1:8078
+Point your Browser to <http://127.0.0.1:8078> or <http://HOST:8078>
-(The IP has to match the websocket configuration which currently is hardcoded as 127.0.0.1)

-# Clipper
+## Clipper

-Search your recording frame by frame for unwanted material
+Search your recording frame by frame for unwanted material.\
+If chapter markers are present in the video file these are shown in the timeline.\
+These are removed by default from the output file but in the folder of the recording a chapter file is created.\
+For chapter file autoloading in Celluloid one can use [chapter-make-read.lua](https://github.com/dyphire/mpv-scripts/blob/main/chapter-make-read.lua) from [dyphire/mpv-scipts](https://github.com/dyphire/mpv-scripts)

 ## Usage: